SerenityOS/serenity/Base/usr/share/man/man7/Audio-subsystem.md

 #### LibAudio

 LibAudio is the baseline audio library that provides common audio abstractions, such as audio buffers and samples.
 Additionally, an important feature of LibAudio are the Loaders and Writers.
-The Loader class provides a multitude of audio formats (currently: WAV and FLAC), can auto-detect the format of a file or stream and abstracts away the low-level complications of parsing and reading these formats.
+The Loader class provides a multitude of audio formats (currently: WAV, FLAC and MP3), can auto-detect the format of a file or stream and abstracts away the low-level complications of parsing and reading these formats.
 The various writer classes (currently: WAV) provide an abstraction over exporting audio in specific formats to disk.

 #### LibDSP